 * To organise spotter conventions.
 Every year we aim to hold at least two such conventions; one before the summer and one late autumn, early winter.
 The first one is a trade and sell event, where everyone can sell and/or trade aviation related products.
 The second one has the trade and sell element, but on top of that we host the annual ‘Nationale Spotterskampioenschappen’, NSK for short or Dutch Spotting Championships, plus organise an evening’s entertainment with interesting guest speakers from all over the world.

 * Maintaining an aircraft database.
 We aim to cover a big chunk of all civil and military built aircraft, including changes in registration, owner, operator, air force, squadron, etc., and make this data available for you to query.
 We acknowledge the fact that no database is ever 100% correct, and actively encourage you to send in updates if you come across incorrect information.
 That function is available once you have entered a query here (en dan link naar de database sectie).

 * Publishing from this aircraft database.
-Besides maintaining this database for you to query, we also use this data to generate aircraft, airline, air force and/or squadron overviews, which you can then find published as articles in the magazine.
+Besides maintaining this database for you to query, we also use this data to generate aircraft, airline, air force and/or squadron overviews, which you can then find published as articles on our website.

 * Other activities aimed at promoting the aviation hobby in general, and this means we will try and get involved with the local community when called for.
 This could be in the form of relaying requests for TV shows and of course our promotions stand at the Royal Netherlands Air Force Open Days.